Bruschetta Chicken

 Instructions

-• Set the chicken breasts in a rimmed dish or baking pan.
-Drizzle with olive oil, vinegar, and seasonings, and turn to coat the chicken on all sides.
+• Set the 1 pound boneless skinless chicken breasts in a rimmed dish or baking pan.
+Drizzle with 2 tablespoons olive oil, 2 tablespoons balsamic vinegar and seasonings (½ teaspoon Italian seasoning, ⅛ teaspoon black pepper, and ⅛ teaspoon sea salt), and turn to coat the chicken on all sides.

 • Set it aside for 20-30 minutes to marinate, or cover and set in the refrigerator for up to 12 hours.